OAuth 2 (authorisation code)

 Introduction

-The OAuth 2 authorisation code flow requires a user (in this case, a Patchworks user, adding a connector instance for use in process flows) to log into an authorisation server and grant permission for Patchworks to access the required data.
+The OAuth 2 authorisation code flow requires a user (in this case, a Patchworks user, adding a connector instance for use in process flows) to log in to an authorisation server and grant permission for Patchworks to access the required data.

 How it works